dreamenwalker/KMAP-Net/README.md

 #Acknowledgements

-We thank a lot for the authors in Ref.[1].
+We would like to thank a lot for the authors in Ref.[1].
 The python library imgaug is used in our code (https://github.com/aleju/imgaug).
 Furthermore, We also would like to thank the authors of [CheXNet](https://arxiv.org/pdf/1711.05225.pdf) for sharing codes.

 #Reference